- Big Lake Schools

 - District print, broadcast or online publications such as social media, websites, and marketing materials for district use

-- Media’s request of information
+- Media’s request of information such as the newspaper or online news stories

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent’s prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with the following information – names, addresses and telephone listings – unless parents have advised the LEA that they do not want their student’s information disclosed without their prior written consent.